Harrying of the North: Background

+Norman Conquest

 After the defeat of the English army and death of Harold Godwinson at the Battle of Hastings, English resistance to the conquest was centred on Edgar Ætheling, the grandson of Edmund Ironside.
 Ironside was half-brother to Edward the Confessor.
 It is said the English conceded defeat not at Hastings but at Berkhamsted two months later when Edgar and his supporters submitted to William in December 1066.
 However, of all the men who submitted to William at Berkhamsted it was only Ealdred, Archbishop of York, who would remain loyal to the Norman king.
 William faced a series of rebellions and border skirmishes in Dover, Exeter, Hereford, Nottingham, Durham, York and Peterborough.

 Remains of the motte (1068–69) at Baile Hill, topped by the later York city walls.

 Copsi, a supporter of Tostig (a previous Anglo-Saxon earl of Northumbria who had been banished by Edward the Confessor), was a native of Northumbria and his family had a history of being rulers of Bernicia, and at times Northumbria.
 Copsi had fought in Harald Hardrada's army with Tostig, against Harold Godwinson at the Battle of Stamford Bridge in 1066.
 He had managed to escape after Harald's defeat.
 When Copsi offered homage to William at Barking in 1067, William rewarded him by making him earl of Northumbria.
 After just five weeks as earl, Copsi was murdered by Osulf, son of Earl Eadwulf IV of Bernicia.
-When, in turn, the usurping Osulf was also killed, his cousin, Cospatrick, bought the earldom from William.
+When, in turn, the usurping Osulf was also killed, his cousin, Gospatric, bought the earldom from William.
 He was not long in power before he joined Edgar Ætheling in rebellion against William in 1068.

 With two earls murdered and one changing sides, William decided to intervene personally in Northumbria.
 He marched north and arrived in York during the summer of 1068.
 The opposition melted away, with some of them – including Edgar – taking refuge at the court of the King Malcolm III of Scotland.